alantothe/location-utils/docs/url.md

 **Notes:**
 - This operation cascades: all associated Instagram embeds and uploads are also deleted
-- The slug is derived from the location name (lowercase, kebab-case format)
+- The ID is the primary key returned when creating locations via POST /api/locations

 ---

-## POST /api/add-maps
+## POST /api/locations

 **Request:**
 ```json